ygorelik/ydk-gen/sdk/python/README.rst

 Available resources:

-- Read the `API documentation <http://ydk.cisco.com/py/docs>`_ (release 0.8.3) for details on how to use the API and specific models
 - Find some app samples in the `samples directory <https://github.com/CiscoDevNet/ydk-py/tree/master/core/samples>`_
 - Find hundreds of additional samples in the `YDK-PY samples repository <https://github.com/CiscoDevNet/ydk-py-samples>`_
 - Join the `YDK community <https://communities.cisco.com/community/developer/ydk>`_ to connect with YDK users and developers